 Rowing Erg Pace Calculator

-Calculate rowing ergometer split times, watts, and race pace predictions.
+Calculate rowing ergometer split times, watts, and 2,000m race predictions from pace or total time.

 Rowing ergometer (erg) pace is expressed as a “split” — the time it takes to row 500 meters.
 This is the universal standard for comparing rowing performance, similar to how running uses pace per mile or kilometer.